laurisasastoque/learning/_resources/web-archiving-course/index.md

 created: 2024-09-16
 updated: 2024-09-16
 ---
-Syllabus for a course provided by Dr. Mark Phillips.
+Syllabus for a course provided by Dr. Mark Phillips (University of North Texas).
 This course is divided into modules that are designed to build sequentally throughout the course.

-There are fourteen modules in total starting the first week of class and ending the last week of the semester.
+There are fourteen modules in total covering a wide range of web archiving topics.